• Home

 The course graduates will understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.

-Course participants will develop communication skills.
-They will learn to respond to various communication situations and acquire more complex grammatical phenomena.
+Course participants will develop their Czech communication skills.
+They will learn to respond in various real-life situations and acquire a more complex grammatical understanding of the language.

-Course participants develop communication skills.
-They will expand their vocabulary to be able to communicate on interesting topics, learn to express their opinion on the given topics and extend their knowledge of selected grammatical phenomena.
+Course participants develop their Czech communication skills to an advanced level.
+They will expand their vocabulary to be able to communicate on interesting topics, learn to express their opinion on those given topics and deepen their knowledge of selected grammatical rules and structures.
 Emphasis is placed on developing productive skills, especially speaking.

-Lectures are given in Czech and cover various subjects in linguistics, literary history, Czech cultural history, and ethnography.
+Lectures are given in Czech and cover various subjects in linguistics, literary history, Czech cultural history or cinematography.

 • EXCURSIONS AND CULTURAL EVENTS

 The programme also includes visits to museums, libraries and galleries.
-The contemporary cultural life is presented through cinema and theatre performances, concerts, exhibitions, etc. For sport-loving participants there is a variety of sports events.
+Contemporary Czech cultural life is presented through cinema and theatre performances, concerts and exhibitions etc. For sport-loving participants there are a variety of sporting events.

 • WEEKEND TRIPS